osuosl/osuosl-pelican/content/donate/hardware.rst

 :menu: Donate, Hardware Donations, 1

 The OSL has a very limited budget to purchase additional hardware which supports the projects we host.
 We rely heavily on in-kind donations to refresh our hardware.
-Any hardware you donate to the OSL will be tax deductible based on it's current value.
+Any hardware you donate to the OSL will be tax deductible based on its' current value.

 If you are interested in donating hardware to the OSL, please keep the following in mind: